 Governments around the world are experimenting with giving community members more power to direct policy decisions.
 From randomly selected deliberative citizen assemblies, to participatory budgeting, to new online tools and more effective public consultation.
-This list of short videos feature inspiring examples of innovative approaches and tools for practical people powered government.
+This short list of short videos features inspiring examples of innovative approaches and tools for practical people-powered government.

 Deliberative Democracy & Sortition (Random Selection, Citizen Lottery)

 An activist view on the potential for a randomly selected panel of citizens to be a more trusted authority than parliament.

 A professional journalistic look into the potential of citizens’ assemblies to build a new relationship between the public and the politicians.

 Deliberative Engagement – What is it?